Palestine–United States relations: Relations prior to 1988

-Reagan administration
+Reagan administration (1981–1989)

 The Palestine Liberation Organization published the Palestinian Declaration of Independence in November 1988, and accepted United Nations Security Council Resolutions 242 and 338, recognized Israel's right to exist, and renounced terrorism, the US conditions for an open dialogue between the PLO and the U.S. government.
 Reagan issued a presidential waiver to the Anti-Terrorism Act to allow contact with the PLO.

-George H.W.
-Bush administration
+George H. W. Bush administration (1989–1993)

-The dialogue continued under President George H. W. Bush, but was suspended in June 1990 following PLO refusal to condemn an attempted attack on the Israeli coastline by the Palestine Liberation Front.
+The dialogue continued under President George H. W. Bush, but was suspended in June 1990 following PLO refusal to condemn an attempted attack on the Israeli coastline by the Palestinian Liberation Front.

 In addition, relations strained after PLO leader Arafat supported Iraq's Saddam Hussein, even after Iraq invaded Kuwait and during the 1991 Gulf War.
 When asked at a press conference immediately after the Gulf War about a possible dialog with the PLO, Bush stated:

 To me, they've lost credibility.
 They've lost credibility with this office right here.
 And the reason they have is that they behaved very badly to those of their own fundamental faith.

 However, the Bush administration made efforts throughout 1991 to convene a general Middle East peace conference.
 In a news conference in early August, Bush stated:

 In the Middle East, we're close to convening a conference this October that will launch direct talks among Israel, the Palestinians, and the Arab States.
 I welcome Prime Minister Shamir's statement that he supports our proposal, and I call upon Israel and the Palestinians to clear away remaining obstacles and seize this truly historic opportunity for peace.

 Bush's efforts culminated in the Madrid Peace Conference in October 1991, which for the first time accepted an official Palestinian delegation, even though without open PLO participation.